undisciplined-ai/FINAN6520/.vscode/Project/DevelopmentPlan.md

 - Identify concepts matching the defined node types
 - Rate importance from 0.0 (trivial) to 1.0 (foundational)
 - Extract only clear, distinct concepts (be conservative)
+- Write PRESCRIPTIVE statements (how the persona should act), not descriptions
+- behavioral_directive fields must be actionable templates the persona can follow
 - Include all type-specific fields from schema
 - Return ONLY valid JSON (no markdown, no code blocks, no explanatory text)